*This post may contain affiliate links for which I earn commissions.*

 Acid-free papers with designs or prints.
 You can use them as photo mats, as background papers, as part of your page accents and such.

 Crafts scissors or a pair of straight-cut scissors you can use to crop your photos and to cut down your papers to desired sizes.
+Sometimes, you want a pair that can see you through detailed cutting jobs and for this, I’m using the Cutter Bee Precision Scissors.

 - Journaling Pen